pixpilot/scaffoldfy/docs/FEATURES.md

 }
 ```

-**Result**: The `pixpilot-copilot-instructions` template only runs when the repository owner or organization is "pixpilot".
+**Result**: The `pixpilot-copilot-instructions` configuration only runs when the repository owner or organization is "pixpilot".

 ### Complex Conditions